MBurchard/bit-log/README.md

 `filePath: string`
 Specifies the file path.
 By default, this property is set to the OS default temp folder plus `bit.log`.

+**Attention:** For security reasons, the FileAppender does not create directories.

 `pretty: boolean`
 Specifies whether objects to be output should be formatted nicely, i.e. with indents and breaks.
 By default, this property is set to `false`.